-To help you understand the risks involved when investing in shares and mini-bonds on Crowdcube, please read the following risk summary.
+To help you understand the risks involved when investing in shares, mini-bonds and funds on Crowdcube, please read the following risk summary.
 Please #investaware and diversify your investments.

 The need for diversification when you invest

 Diversification involves spreading your money across different types of investments with different risks to reduce your overall risk.
 However, it will not lessen all types of risk.
 Diversification is an essential part of investing.
 Investors should only invest a proportion of their available investment funds via Crowdcube and should balance this with safer, more liquid investments.

 Investing in shares (also known as equity) on Crowdcube does not involve a regular return on your investment unlike mini-bonds which offer interest paid regularly.

 Investing in a fund may help to diversify your investments and to spread the risk but general risks while investing in equity continue to apply.
 Further specific risks are set out on the applicable fund pitch page.

 Please bear in mind the following particular risks for equity and fund investments: